Summary of Qlarant Grant Awards ~ 2019 – 2020 Grant Cycle

 The mission of University’s Legal Services is to protect the human, legal and service rights of DC residents with disabilities through legal services, advocacy for access to quality services and investigations into abuse and neglect.
 University’s Legal Services’ Jail and Prison Advocacy Project promotes access to community-based health care and behavioral health care by DC residents with psychiatric disabilities who have been recently incarcerated in DC and throughout the country in Federal Bureau of Prison facilities.
 The Qlarant Foundation’s grant funds a portion of the salary for the Reentry Advocate.

 The mission of the Breathmobile program is to provide free asthma specialty care services to underserved Baltimore City children, with the goal of controlling their chronic, incurable medical condition and enabling them to stay in school and lead full, productive lives.

 Qlarant Foundation continues support for the University of Maryland Children’s Hospital Breathmobile Program.
-The Breathmobile is a mobile clinic that provides free specialty asthma services and preventive care to Baltimore City underserved children with asthma.
-The program results in decreased hospitalizations, deceased emergency department visits, decreased missed days from school and improvement in asthma control.
+The University of Maryland Medical System Foundation received the annual Goldgeier Award for the Breathmobile Program.
+The Breathmobile provides free treatment and preventive care to high- risk underserved children with asthma that results in improvement in asthma outcomes.
+These outcomes include decreased hospitalizations, decreased emergency department visits, increased use of preventive asthma treatments, improved school attendance and improved quality of life.